 1.1.Reliable Content Update and Distribution:

 And, it is only possible if it’s reliable.
 Meaning, it should publish the scheduled post at the scheduled time without delay.
-Similarly, it should allow you to easily draft the post and update it accordingly.
+Similarly, it should allow you to draft the post and update it accordingly easily.

-Think of it this way, if you publish a content piece that requires you to regularly update it.
+Think of it this way, if you publish a content piece that requires you to update it regularly.
 And, if your CMS doesn’t provide an easy interface to update the content, it would be difficult for you to update it.
 In addition, it should make changes to the existing post instead of publishing a fresh new updated post.

 1.2.Search Engine Optimization (SEO) Tools: